petepetersen423/m12_challenge/report-template.md

 * Explain what financial information the data was on, and what you needed to predict.

-For this excerside we use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+For this excersise we use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
 The provided data includes loan_size, interest_rate, borrower_income, debt_to_income, num_of_accounts, derogatory_marks,and  total_debt.
 The dataset also includes our target variable **Loan Status'**.
 Since the labeled **'Loan Status'** contains either a value of 0  meaning that the loan is healthy, or a value of 1 meaning that the loan has a high risk of defaulting.
 We will select a model that minimizes the false positives (incorrectly predicted healthy loans)in the 0 class and the false negatives(loans the we failed to predict as unhealthly) in the 1 class.
-However, we belive that we should seek to minimize the incorrectly predicted healthy loans because because these loans will not be priced appropriately to handle the probability of default, while a false prrediction in the unhealthy class is not a risk to the lender, but only falsely punishes the borrower since they will be saddled with an in appropriate rate compensate for teh default risk.
+However, we belive that we should seek to minimize the incorrectly predicted healthy loans because because these loans will not be priced appropriately to handle the probability of default, while a false prediction in the unhealthy class is not a risk to the lender, but only falsely punishes the borrower since they will be saddled with an in appropriate rate compensate for teh default risk.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).